OMaraLab/SLC6_lipid_fingerprints/README.md

 [Wilson, K. A.; Wang, L.; Lin, Y. C.; O’Mara, M. L. *Investigating the Lipid Fingerprint of SLC6 Neurotransmitter Transporters: A Comparison of DDAT, HDAT, HSERT, and GlyT2.* BBA Advances 2021, 1, 100010. https://doi.org/10.1016/j.bbadva.2021.100010.](https://doi.org/10.1016/j.bbadva.2021.100010)

-Please see the [slc6-transporters](https://github.com/lilyminium/mdanalysis/tree/slc6-transporters/package/MDAnalysis/analysis/leaflets) branch of Lily Wang's MDAnalysis repository for the actual implementation of each analyses.
+Please see the [lipyds package](https://github.com/lilyminium/lipyds) package for the actual implementation of each analyses.

 All material is provided under an MIT license.
 Please cite the above references